kim-data-science/kim-data-science.github.io/_posts/cloud/2025-06-05-aws_security.md

 ### What is a Security Group?
 - **Virtual Firewall**: Controls inbound and outbound traffic to EC2 instances
+- Lives outside of EC2, can be applied to multiple EC2 instances

 ### Security Group Creation Steps